eriket0107/find-a-friend/README.md

 ## Application Rules

+- [X] It should be possible to register a pet
-- [ ] It should be possible to register a pet
+- [ ] It should be possible to list all pets available for adoption in a Org
-- [ ] It should be possible to list all pets available for adoption in a city
+- [ ] It should be possible to list all pets available for adoption in a City
 - [ ] It should be possible to filter pets by their characteristics
 - [ ] It should be possible to view details of a pet for adoption (name, photo, description, age, breed)
 - [ ] It should be possible to register as an ORG